-Closer to home, we use a mix of Flock’s shared to-dos and Trello to manage day-to-day tasks within channels and cross-functional projects respectively.
+Closer to home, we use a mix of Flock’s shared to-dos and Asana to manage day-to-day tasks within channels and cross-functional projects respectively.
 Not only does this help us be more transparent within the team about “who is working on what,” but it also fosters a sense of ownership and accountability.

 Flock’s tools for productive remote work

 Did you think we’d leave you hanging without suggesting tools that make working remotely work for you?
 Flock comes equipped with many tools for remote teams to work better together in your virtual hub.